"The great arrogance of the present is to forget the

 Freedom of Expression:

-Indicate that you will protect a student's freedom of expression.
+It is required that you indicate that you will protect a student's

-The college policy states: "Acts prohibited by the College for which
+following language be used: "Acts prohibited by the College

-including but not limited to cheating on an exam or quiz,
+dishonesty: including but not limited to cheating on an exam or

 preparing outside work.
 Academic work submitted by students shall be